Corporate Governance

 We also hold opinion exchange meetings between outside directors and outside Audit & Supervisory Board members which are separate from Board of Directors meetings, make efforts to actively incorporate the opinions of outside directors into business execution, convene meetings for only the outside officers, and support cooperation between outside directors and outside Audit & Supervisory Board members.
 Outside officers are provided materials in advance of Board of Directors meetings and opportunities are provided as necessary for outside officers to receive advance explanations of important matters and to meet with key working groups of internal officers.

-Evaluation of the Effectiveness of the Board of Directors
+Evaluation of the effectiveness of the Board of Directors

+Each year, the Company evaluates and takes steps to improve the effectiveness of the Board of Directors.
 At appropriate intervals, we also engage third-parties to conduct analysis and evaluations with the intention of ensuring the neutrality and objectivity of our evaluations and to make our improvement measures even more effective.
-The most recent third-party evaluation was conducted in fiscal 2020.
+The most recent and second overall third-party evaluation was conducted in fiscal 2023.

 • Roles and responsibilities of the Board of Directors